panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 5. Aliases

-If you'd like to create variables of different names that the
+If you'd like to create variables of different names that the property names, then you can use the aliasing feature of object destructuring.

 ## 6. Extracting properties from nested objects

+## 7. Extracting property with dynamic name

-## 7. Common use cases
+## 8. Common use cases

-## 8. Summary
+## 9. Summary